 What is the Difference Between Orange Sauce and Sweet and Sour Sauce?

-Sweet and sour sauce is not made with orange juice like orange sauce is but instead uses another kind of fruit for its base (pineapple, ketchup, etc.).
+Sweet and sour sauce is not made with orange juice like orange sauce; instead it uses another kind of fruit as its base (pineapple, ketchup, etc.).

-Instructions for Making the Homemade Orange Sauce Recipe
+Step By Step Instructions for Making Homemade Orange Sauce

 Put a little olive oil in a small saucepan on the stovetop and gently fry the garlic until fragrant.

 Add in the orange juice, vinegar, honey, and salt.
-Heat the mixture together until it boils, and then lower the temp to a simmer.
+Heat the mixture until it boils, then lower the temp to a simmer.

 Make your stir fry by cooking the meat first and then the vegetables in a skillet or wok.
 (I use this Deep Cast Iron Skillet) Add in the Orange Sauce shortly before removing the stir fry from the heat OR you can add it on afterward if you’ve made a breaded chicken stir fry and don’t want the chicken to get soggy.